harold-ousset/GasSlideApi/README.md

 # GAS Slide API

-## A library to manipulate Google Slide with Apps Script
+## A library to manipulate Google Presentation Slides with Google Apps Script
 ---
 ## Note
 Slides API GAS is still alpha, that means that for now there are only a few methods to manipulate tables or to build requests like in the advanced services of google apps script.